Old St Paul's Cathedral

 Old St Paul's Cathedral was the cathedral of the City of London that, until the Great Fire of 1666, stood on the site of the present St Paul's Cathedral.
-Built in 1087 and from 1255 to 1314, it was dedicated in honour of Paul the Apostle.
+Built in 1087 and from 1255 to 1314, it was dedicated to Paul the Apostle.
 The building was perhaps the fourth such St Paul's cathedral church at this site on Ludgate Hill, going back to the 7th century.

 Work on the cathedral began after a fire in 1087, which destroyed the previous church.
 Work took more than 200 years, and over that time the architecture of the church changed from Norman Romanesque to early English Gothic.
 The church was consecrated in 1240, enlarged in 1256 and again in the early 14th century.
 At its completion in the mid-14th century, the cathedral was one of the longest churches in the world, had one of the tallest spires and some of the finest stained glass.